 Our vision is to help all people to see the world from a new perspective through experiencing the upside-down realm of aerial dance.
 We believe this expanded consciousness helps everyone to maximize their creative potential, which in turn provides the fertile ground for these problem-solvers to address issues, create new opportunities and solve problems in our community and beyond.

-Frequent Flyers® Aerial Dance is managed by Artistic Director, Nancy Smith; Director of Education, Vicki Whisenhunt; Student Company Manager, Natalie Devine; Rigging Manager, Anastasia Timina; Administrative Support Specialist, Sue Sutherland with a very dedicated board.
+Frequent Flyers® Aerial Dance is managed by Artistic Director, Nancy Smith; Director of Education, Vicki Whisenhunt; Student Company Manager, Casey Pottle; Rigging Manager, Anastasia Timina; Administrative Support Specialist, Sue Sutherland with a very dedicated board.
 Our volunteer group, the Friends of Frequent Flyers®, is also an invaluable asset.
 And, our company of talented dancers, choreographers, and teachers is the heart and soul of what we do.
 Get Involved

 As a non-profit, Frequent Flyers® is supported by individual donors, corporate partners, and by the Boulder County Cultural Council of the SCFD, Colorado Creative Industries, Boulder Arts Commission, National Endowment for the Arts, Boulder Convention and Visitors Bureau, Boulder County Arts Alliance, Daily Camera, and The Community Foundation of Boulder County.